 What’s the difference between Certified Mail and a Certificate of Mailing?

-USPS Certified Mail letters and packages come with a receipt that you sent the item and proof that it was delivered.
+USPS Certified Mail letters and packages come with a mailing receipt that you sent the item and proof that it was delivered.
 You can require a signature with Certified Mail, so you have proof that your item was delivered.
-This service allows you to track your package.
+This service allows you to track your package with USPS tracking.
 Unlike a Certificate of Mailing, however, Certified Mail doesn’t require a trip to the post office.
 If you have the Certified Mail form, you can fill it out, attach it to the outside of your envelope, and drop it in a mailbox.

 A Certificate of Mailing, on the other hand, provides proof that you sent the package on a certain date — nothing more.

-Which USPS certified options your eCommerce business might need
+Which USPS certified options does your eCommerce business need?

 Many eCommerce companies find USPS services cost-effective and efficient.
 USPS is price-competitive for shipping small packages.
 Your eCommerce fulfillment operations might use Priority Mail, ground delivery, media mail, or first-class package service.
-Also, when you ship high-value items through USPS, you may want to pay extra for insurance.
+Also, when you ship high-value items through USPS, you may want to pay for extra services, such as insurance.